benedictjones/SimpleEAs/README.md

 We can notice that different hyperparameter values might result in wildly different convergence speeds per amount of evaluations/computations executed.
 In cases where completing an evaluation is computationally expensive, ideally the algorithm should provide meaningful generational updates while only requiring a minimal number of evaluations in that generation [5].

-Consider how we might set a maximum number of computations/evaluations limit:
+Consider how we might set a maximum number of computations/evaluations limit (e.g., for the DE algorithm):
 ```
 optimizer = DE(mut=0.6,
                crossp=0.6,